NativeAIHub

 by google

-Google DeepMind's open weight LLM family built from the same research as Gemini, available in sizes from 270M to 27B parameters.
+Google DeepMind's open weight LLM family built from the same research as Gemini, now in its fourth generation with sizes from E2B to 31B parameters.

 Key features